castlecms/castle.cms/docs/theming.rst

 - `uri`
 - `dottedname`
 - `array`
+- `image`: will store a reference to an image
+- `images`: select multiple images
+- `resource`: will store reference to content on site
+- `resources`: select more than one content from site

 NOTE: when making changes to tile configuration in production, you need to clear the theme cache in order for the new changes to take affect.